RefresherTowel/docs/catalyst/advanced.md

 1. Groups modifiers by `family` key within a layer.
 2. For each family:
    - If the mode is `STACK_ALL`, all modifiers in the family contribute.
-   - If the mode is `HIGHEST`, only the most “powerful” effect contributes.
+   - If the mode is `HIGHEST`, only the most "powerful" effect contributes.
    - If the mode is `LOWEST`, only the weakest effect contributes.
 3. Applies remaining modifiers in layer order as usual.

-The “power” of a modifier depends on its operation and value (e.g. bigger multipliers and bigger additive bonuses win), and takes into
+The "power" of a modifier depends on its operation and value (e.g. bigger multipliers and bigger additive bonuses win), and takes into
 account:

 - Current stacks (including `stack_func` if a context is provided).
-- The modifier’s condition, if any.
+- The modifier's condition, if any.

-> **Note:** `FORCE_MIN` modifiers are excluded from family comparisons.
+> **Note:** `FORCE_MIN` and `FORCE_MAX` modifiers are excluded from family comparisons.
 > They are applied later as a final floor, regardless of family stacking,
 > so you can safely combine them with regular additive/multiplicative
 > families.